Complete Guide to Natural Soap Additives and How They Work

-A comprehensive introduction to natural soap additives and the reasons that we add them to natural cold-process soap recipes
+A comprehensive introduction to natural soap additives and the reasons that we add them to natural cold-process soap recipes.
+Includes natural soap colorants, fragrance, exfoliants, scent fixatives, and when to add citric acid and sugar to soap recipes.

 In its purest form, natural soap requires just three ingredients: fat, lye, and water.
 The fat can be vegetable oils, butters, or waxes, and there are many types to choose from.
 You can also make soap with animal fat or waxes, such as lard, tallow, or beeswax.
 In most cases, a natural soap recipe includes three or more fats combined with the correct amount of lye and water needed to transform the fat into gentle soap.
 Often part of the fat used in a recipe is called the superfat, which is also a requirement.
 Any other natural soap additives that form part of the recipe are optional.